- Directorate - Children, Families and Lifelong Learning

 Purpose / function of the service

-This privacy notice applies to the functions of the Children, Families, Lifelong Learning and Culture Directorate in order to carry out our statutory duties and deliver our range of services.
+This privacy notice applies to the functions of the Children, Families and Lifelong Learning Directorate in order to carry out our statutory duties and deliver our range of services.

 You and your child's personal data is needed in order to provide the care your child receives, including: